modenaxe/3d-muscles/README.md

 		a.
 Figure 4 and Figure 5 presenting the moment arms of the highly discretized muscles and their validation.
 		b. the results that were included in Table 1 and Table 2.
-Please note that the directories starting with `_` contain support functions and data used by the main scripts.
+Please note that the folders starting with `_` contain support functions and data used by the main scripts.

 ## Visualizing the anatomical dataset
 The LHDL anatomical dataset employed in this study is available in the folder [_LHDL_hip_r_dataset](https://github.com/modenaxe/3d-muscles/tree/master/_LHDL_hip_r_dataset)